angular/angular/aio/content/guide/pipes.md

 Remember that impure pipes are called every few milliseconds.
 If you're not careful, this pipe will punish the server with requests.

-In the following code, the pipe only calls the server when the request URL changes and it caches the server response.
+In the following code, the pipe only calls the server when the requested URL changes and it caches the server response.
 The code uses the [Angular http](guide/http) client to retrieve data: